 Repairing a broken appliance, such as a refrigerator or washer, can be much less expensive than purchasing a new one.
 Think about this when considering whether to repair or replace.

-If you are able to repair your appliance yourself, it will be even more cost-effective.
-If you do not have the knowledge or tools to do the repair yourself, however, it can be worth hiring someone who does.
+If you can repair your appliance yourself, it will be even more cost-effective.
+However, it can be worth hiring someone who does if you do not have the knowledge or tools to repair yourself.

 Repairing an appliance rather than replacing it will save you money in the long run.
-In addition to saving money on buying a new appliance and paying for installation costs, you will also save on energy costs because appliances that are repaired are more efficient than new ones.
+In addition to saving money on buying a new appliance and paying for installation costs, you will also save on energy costs because repaired appliances are more efficient than new ones.

 Final Thoughts on Ways to Save Money On a Tight Budget